bokeh/bokehjs-examples/typescript/vanilla_rspack/README.md

     npm run serve
     ```

     In a web browser navigate to http://localhost:4500/

-9. Add BokehJS dependency to the project.
-This assumes the package has been built and copied to the
-   root directory of this repository as outlined in the top-level README.md.
+9. Add BokehJS dependency to this project.
+This assumes the package has been built and copied to the root directory of this repository as outlined in the top-level `README.md`.

     ```bash
     npm install ../../../../bokeh-bokehjs-3.7.0-dev.5.tgz
     ```

-10. Remove contents of `src/index.ts` and replace with code to create BokehJS plot:
+10. Replace contents of `src/index.ts` with code to create BokehJS plot containing

     ```typescript
     import * as Bokeh from "@bokeh/bokehjs";